mamabyrd1963/mama/README.md

-The Industrial Revolution, which began in Britain in the late 18th century and spread to other parts of Europe and the world in the 19th century, transformed economies through mechanized production and urbanization.
+The rise of coffeehouses and salons in Europe during the 18th century provided spaces for intellectual exchange, networking, and business transactions, influencing economic and cultural trends.